- What is Spike?

 - How long do stag beetles live?

 This changes from species to species.
 Dorcus alcides can live for 2-5 years in their adult form, but others can live for a much shorter time.
+Some rhinoceros beetle species only live a few months.

 - What do they eat?